-The Maze is a lightweight helmet and feels that way both in hand and on the head, but don't confuse that with a cheap feel.
-This helmet has clearly been constructed with a lot of thought.
-It's tight and clean, simple and efficient.
+The Maze is a lightweight helmet and feels that way in hand and on the head.
+But don't confuse that with a cheap feel.
+This helmet has been constructed with a lot of thought.
+It's tight and clean, simple and effective.

 Performance Comparison